lkshbhushan001/lkshbhushan001/README.md

 # 💫 About Me:

-🚀 Data Science Enthusiast | Machine Learning Engineer | Graduate Research Assistant**
+🚀 Data Science & Machine Learning Enthusiast | Graduate Research Assistant | Software Development Engineer
 🌟 Hi there!
-I’m Lokesh Bhushan, a passionate data scientist and machine learning enthusiast with a strong foundation in engineering and data analytics.
+I’m Lokesh Bhushan, a web developer and a passionate data science and machine learning enthusiast with a strong foundation in engineering and data analytics.
 I'm currently pursuing my Master’s in Data Analytics.
 My academic and professional journey has been dedicated to solving real-world problems using cutting-edge AI and machine learning techniques.

 ---